aanciaes/TrustedPasSEnvironment/README.md

 It will download and run the redis server forwarding the VM port 6379 to container 6379 port where the redis server is running

---network host: to remove isolation from docker container e host -p 9999:9999: maps the tls tpm module port.
-Can be changed if the change is reflected on te server config file -p 6379:6379: maps the redis port.
+* --network host: to remove isolation from docker container and host
+* -p 9999:9999: maps the tls tpm module port.
+Can be changed if the change is reflected on te server config file
+* -p 6379:6379: maps the redis port.

 #### Server Configurations